 My restraining order originated in another state.
 Will Maryland uphold my restraining order?

-Yes, a protective order issued by a court in another state or a Native American tribe will be enforced in Maryland.
-Maryland only upholds an out-of-state or international protective order, but to the degree that the relief it grants is permitted by Maryland Code 4-506 of the Family Law Article.
-Only those types of remedies permitted under Maryland law will be enforced; some states provide forms of relief that are not available in Maryland.
+Maryland will enforce a protective order issued by a court in another state or a Native American tribe.
+However, an out-of-state or international protective order is upheld only to the extent that Maryland Code 4-506 of the Family Law Article permits the relief it grants.
+Remedies allowed under Maryland law are the only ones enforced, as some states offer forms of relief not available in Maryland.

 I’m planning to leave the state.
 Will another state uphold a Maryland protective order?